Book crossing numbers of the complete graph and small local convex crossing numbers

 \section{Maximizing the number of edges}

 In this section, we only consider convex graphs that do not use the sides of the polygon, that is, subgraphs of $ D_n $.
 Given such a graph $ G $ and two of its vertices $ x $ and $ y $, the segment $ xy $ is either an \emph{edge} of $ G $ (which must be a diagonal of the polygon), a \emph{side} of $ G $ (a side of the polygon, and thus not an edge of $ G $), or a \emph{nonedge} of $ G $ (a diagonal of the polygon that is not an edge of $ G $).
 Let $ e(G) $, $ cr(G) $, and $ \lc(G) $ denote the number of edges, number of crossings, and local crossing number of $ G $, respectively.
-We label the vertices of $ G$ by $ v_1 , v_2,\cdots, v_n$ in clockwise order.

 As defined before, $e_\ell(n)$ denotes the maximum number of edges over all subgraphs of $ D_n $ with local crossing number at most $ \ell $.
-In Section \ref{sect:bound_e}, we show constructions that provide lower bounds for the function $e_{\ell}(n)$ for every $\ell$ and provide several conjectures on its general behavior and exact value.
-In Section \ref{sect:exact_e}, we determine the exact value of $e_{\ell}(n)$ for $\ell \leq 4$ by proving the corresponding upper bounds.
+In Section \ref{sect:bound_e}, we show constructions that provide lower bounds for the function $e_{\ell}(n)$ for every $0 \le \ell \le 4$ and in Section \ref{sect:exact_e}, we determine the exact value of $e_{\ell}(n)$ for $\ell \leq 4$ by proving the corresponding upper bounds.